15 Creative Office at Home Ideas for Focus, Comfort and Productivity

 13. Make Room for Silence

 Silence is underrated.
-Choose a quiet part of your home for your office, or use noise-canceling headphones when silence isn’t possible.
+Choose a quiet part of your home for your office, or use noise-cancelling headphones when silence isn't possible.
 Your nervous system will thank you.

 Stillness = depth of thought.